 4.1.15.1 Federalwide Assurance Requirements

-The Federalwide Assurance (FWA) commits the institution to compliance with the requirements set forth in 45 CFR Part 46, and the Terms of Assurance.
+The Federalwide Assurance (FWA) commits the organization to compliance with the requirements set forth in 45 CFR Part 46, and the Terms of Assurance.
 Each institution that is engaged in HHS supported human subjects research must be covered by an FWA approved by OHRP.

-When an applicant organization proposes non-exempt human subjects research and does not have a FWA, the AOR signature on the application constitutes declaration that the organization will comply with 45 CFR Part 46 and proceed to obtain a FWA.
+When an applicant organization proposes nonexempt research involving human subjects and does not have an FWA, the AOR signature on the application constitutes declaration that the organization will comply with 45 CFR Part 46 and proceed to obtain an FWA.
 The NIH awarding component will place a restriction in the NoA Notice of Award: The official, legally binding document, signed (or the electronic equivalent of signature) by a Grants Management Officer that: (1) notifies the recipient of the award of a grant; (2) contains or references all the terms and conditions of the grant and Federal funding limits and obligations; and, (3) provides the documentary basis for recording the obligation of Federal funds in the NIH accounting system. so that no human subjects research may be conducted under the award until the FWA and certification of IRB review and approval (or certification of institutional determination of exemption, if applicable) have been obtained and accepted by NIH.

 Each recipient institution must file its own FWA even if the organization does not operate its own IRB and designates another IRB for that purpose.
 IRBs must be registered with OHRP before the IRB may be designated on an FWA as reviewing proposed research for the FWA-holding institution.